A HISTORY OF THE

 Georgian facade of Laurel Hill Mansion

-Rebecca Rawle builds the central two story Georgian structure in 1767 based on tax records.
-Rebecca also remarried in 1767.
-Like her first husband Samuel Shoemaker, Sam is a wealthy Quaker merchant, well-educated, liked, respected.
+Rebecca Rawle supervised the building of her of summer villa, Laurel Hill Mansions, the central two story Georgian structure, in 1767 based on tax records.
+Rebecca was the daughter of a master builder Edward Warner, an early member of Carpenter's Company.
+She also remarried in 1767.
+Like her first husband Samuel Shoemaker, Sam, is a wealthy Quaker merchant, well-educated, liked, respected.
 Like his father before him, Sam Shoemaker serves two terms as Colonial Mayor of Philadelphia.

 Prelude to Revolution

 By the time Rebecca built her house there was already discontent in the colonies.
 Through the late 1760’s and early 1770’s the growing frustration leads to protest and acts of rebellion.
-In 1774 Philadelphia will host the First Continental Congress and a year later the Second Continental Congress, which proclaimed the Declaration of Independence takes place.
+In 1774 Philadelphia will host the First Continental Congress.
+A year later the city will host the Second Continental Congress.
+It will function as the provisional government of the United States of America through March 1, 1781.
 Still there are many divergent opinions in the colonies.
 Many Quakers believed that to keep their faith they must not pay war taxes, pay fines in lieu of military service, swear oaths of allegiance or aid military efforts while others side with the Loyalist or the Patriots.

 American Revolutionary War